dmd-program/dmd-100-sp18/projects/open_design/discover_resources.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Upload photographs of materials.
+1. Upload 5 to 10 `.jpg` or `.png` photographs of materials. **Do not take screenshots or include images from websites.
+These materials should be local to you.**